cicsdev/cics-banking-sample-application-cbsa/etc/usage/springBoot/doc/CBSA_Restful_API_guide.md

 >
 > }
 >
-> This example JSON request body is used by the company NETFLIX LTD to
+> This example JSON request body is used by the company EXAMPLE LTD to
 > request a Payment of -10.99 (a payment is represented by a negative
 > COMM_AMT value) from account number 000000876 at the bank.
 >